xCykrix/discord_emoji/README.md

 $ make build
 ```

-Application is built to `./dist/` when compiled and generates `mod.ts` dynamically by the `make build-dev` task.
+Application is built to `./dist/` when compiled and generates `mod.ts` dynamically by the `make build` task.

 ## Support